0xalonzo/iGolf-Frontend/README.md

 --------------------------------
 https://igolf.vercel.app/
 --------------------------------
 The iGolf Frontend is a web application built with React and several modern libraries to provide a responsive and interactive user interface for managing golf course data.
 This project communicates with the iGolf Backend API to perform CRUD operations and user authentication.
+Password encryption is also implemented.
 --------------------------------
 Features
 --------------------------------